-The conference is designed to move you further along the Agile thinking and skill continuum in the shortest time possible.
-The conference is offered only to Agile For All alumni, ensuring everyone is a high value attendee — willing learners sharing a common foundation, language and drive for success.
+This advanced Agile training is designed to move you further along the Agile thinking and skill continuum in the shortest time possible.
+The training is offered only to Agile For All alumni, ensuring everyone is a high value attendee — willing learners sharing a common foundation, language and drive for success.

 CSM and CSPO Certifications tracks included.
 See Program